mbrowne/simpleoo.js/README.md

 Any properties set on the prototype should either be set to simple literals like strings, numbers, booleans, or null.
 To be safe, simply don't put properties on the prototype at all - only use it for methods.

-For more details, see See http://www.bennadel.com/blog/1566-Using-Super-Constructors-Is-Critical-In-Prototypal-Inheritance-In-Javascript.htm.
+For more details, see http://www.bennadel.com/blog/1566-Using-Super-Constructors-Is-Critical-In-Prototypal-Inheritance-In-Javascript.htm.

 ### Example 3 - Mixins / multiple inheritance using the mixin function ###